Tesamorelin (5mg / 10mg)

 Tesamorelin Peptide and Lipodystrophy

-In this clinical study,(6) two phase III studies were conducted with 806 test subjects over a period of 26 weeks, followed by another 26-week extension.
-Each of the 806 test subjects had immunodeficiencies.
-The subjects were divided into two groups, one group with 543 subjects were presented with Tesamorelin and the remaining 263 subjects were presented with a placebo for a period of 26 weeks.
-After this duration, the Tesamorelin subjects were again randomly divided into 2 groups, in which one group continued Tesamorelin influence and the other half were presented with a placebo, for another period of 26 weeks.
-At week 26, it was observed by the researchers that there was an apparently significant decrease in visceral adipose tissue level amongst the Tesamorelin subjects, by at least 15.4%.
-Additionally, the levels of triglycerides and cholesterol were reported significantly decreased as compared to the placebo group.
+For example, two phase III studies(6) were conducted with 806 test subjects over 26 weeks, followed by another 26-week extension.
+Each of the 806 test subjects had immunodeficiencies and lipodystrophy.
+The subjects were divided into two groups; one group with 543 subjects was presented with Tesamorelin, and the remaining 263 subjects were presented with a placebo for 26 weeks.
+After this duration, the Tesamorelin subjects were again randomly divided into 2 groups, in which one group continued Tesamorelin influence, and the other half was presented with a placebo for another 26 weeks.
+At week 26, the researchers observed a significant decrease in visceral adipose tissue level amongst the Tesamorelin subjects, at least 15.4%.
+Additionally, the levels of triglyceride and cholesterol were reported significantly decreased compared to the placebo group.

-Tesamorelin Peptide and Immunodeficiency-impacted Fat Fractions
+Tesamorelin Peptide and Immunodeficient Fat Fractions

 Tesamorelin Peptide and Cognition